munio7/Producer-Consumer-Encoder/README.md

 -> Writer (Process 3): Collects the encoded data from the encoder process and displays it, showcasing the end-to-end process of reading, encoding, and outputting resource paths.

 Additionally, a user can send signals to each of the processes to initiate a specific action.
-Possible actions are:
+Possible signals are:

 -> SIGIO: Ends a program, releasing all resources.